-Conservation Lecture Series & Lunch Bunch
+Conservation Lecture Series

-The speakers in the Conservation Lecture Series include scientists and practitioners from local, state, and nationally-recognized research institutions.
-Talks usually last for an hour followed by questions from the audience, and then a wine and cheese reception.
+The lecture series runs from January through October and typically occurs on the Second Thursday of each month at 7:00 PM.
+All lectures occur in the FSUCML Auditorium.
+Talks usually last for an hour followed by a dynamic and interactive discussion between the audience and the speaker.
 Please stay and socialize a bit after the lecture.
-Click here to see our list of previous lectures.
+Click here to see our list of previous lectures.researchers.

 The FSUCML, in association with the Second Harvest of the Big Bend, part of “The Nation’s Food Bank Network,” is collecting non-perishable food items at each monthly lecture.
 If you attend a lecture, please bring an item or two and help solve the hunger crisis in our community.